wix/Detox/README.md

 See the [Flakiness](FLAKINESS.md) handbook

+## Contributing to detox

+If you're interested in working on detox core and contributing to detox itself, take a look [here](detox).

 ## Some implementation details

 * We let you write your e2e tests in JS (they can even be cross-platform)